-Animalia Asana® is a network of yoga teachers throughout the UK and Europe offering not-for-profit workshops on and training in the animal element of yoga.
-Both online and in-person, we explore the animal postures & mudras, the animal-based mythology & philosophy, and animal-oriented chanting and meditation.
-Through this, we aim to inspire humanity’s connection with and thus compassion for non-human and human animals.
-We are an international healing, fundraising and educational initiative with 50% of all funds going to global animal charities.
+Animalia Asana® is a free resource and information hub for international facilitators and practitioners of yoga.
+The initiative is dedicated to exploring and raising the profile of the multifaceted animal element in yoga.
+Both online and in-person, the initiative explores the animal-named postures/mudras, the animal-based mythology/philosophy, and animal-oriented chanting and meditation.
+Through this, it aims to inspire humanity’s connection with and thus compassion for non-human and human animals.
+Animalia Asana® is an international healing, fundraising and educational initiative.
+It is run completely voluntarily; in instances of any funds generated, all funds go to global animal charities FIAPO and IAR.

 Animalia Asana® specialises in exploring the animal element in yoga through the following means: